theme-manager/theme-generator/README.md

                                 g for gtk-css
                                 h for html-css
                                 p for png
-                                t for text-file (will only work when combined with 'g' or 'h') -n      count       Number of colors to extract from the image.
+                                r for rgb-text-file (will only work when combined with 'g' or 'h') t for hex-text-file (will only work when combined with 'g' or 'h') -n      count       Number of colors to extract from the image.
                             The default value is 5.
         -o      output      Output directory.
 Default directory is $HOME/.config/theme-generator/output